code-on-sunday/buildr.studio/stories.md

 When the input type is "Sources", show the drag and drop area that says: "Drag and drop your sources here".
 Make sure the text grammatically correct.
 The implementation should use the standard drag and drop mechanism of Flutter.

+## Story 20:

+(Must provide the docs at https://docs.flutter.dev/cookbook/effects/drag-a-widget) As the user long presses on the LongPressDraggable in the FileExplorerSection widget, a collection icon widget appears beneath the user's finger, and the user drags the icon widget to the DragTarget in the variable section and releases it.
+The DragTarget will receive the list of paths of selected items, which can read from the FileExplorerState, when users release.
+Since the data should be read from the FileExplorerState, the FileExploreSection must not need to be turned into a StatefulWidget.

+The LongPressDraggable must be placed in the FileExplorerSection widget, NOT the variable section.